The City Folds. Where Was the Transparency?

 Thanks again to “Cedar Grove Loses” for letting us know just how much our city council thinks of the residents of our town Tustin.

 Posted on May 22, 2012, in Local Government, Politics, Tustin City Commissions, Tustin City Council and tagged cellular towers, conspiracy theories, Jerry Amante, lawsuit, planning commission, T-Mobile, tustin city parks.
 Bookmark the permalink.
-Comments Off.
+Comments Off on The City Folds.
+Where Was the Transparency?.